so7itud3/ISQA-3420-850/UseCase1.md

 Preconditions:
 •	Relevant file/package information is in the SPDX database
-•	Proper project information has been provided
+•	Proper software project information has been provided by the developer

 Main Success Scenario: Manager receives accurate license and vulnerability information for the requested project packages